sym-z/cast-in-flame/docs/documentation/levels/generation/custom-resources/map.gd.md

 ---
 - Used after the random walk has generated floor tiles in order to tie the random walk map to structures
 - Checks the tiles that surround the borders of the structure to see if any of the tiles are floor tiles
-- Checks the left column, then iterates through the top and bottom rows of the border, then checks the right column
+- Uses the function, `check_for_type_in_area()` to check the surrounding tiles of the structure while also not including the corners
-- Returns true if it finds a floor tile that surrounds it.
+- Returns true if it finds a floor tile that surrounds it cardinally.
-- **NOTE**: Currently we need to fix the condition that it will return true if it is touching a floor tile directly to its diagonal.

 ## `connect_to_map(structure: StructureDetails)`
 ---